suncoast-devs/handbook/lessons/soft-skills/time.md

 #### 4. Ability to realize goals

-Individuals who practice good time management are able to better achieve their goals and objectives, and do so in a shorter length of time.
+Individuals who practice good time management can better achieve their goals and objectives and do so in a shorter length of time.

 ### List of Tips for Effective Time Management